What is the Gabor-Granger pricing method?

 “Pricing is a pretty simple and straightforward thing.
 Customers will not pay a penny more than the true value of the product”, said Ron Johnson, CEO of JC Penny at the time.

-Determining the price for a product or service is an essential step and one of the most critical decisions for any organization.
+Determining the price of a product or service is an essential step and one of the most critical decisions for any organization.
 Companies aren’t charities and thereby need to cover costs.
-It is imperative to price a product right that it finds buyers but also covers costs.
+It is imperative to price a product right to find buyers and cover costs.
 Finding your customers’ willingness to pay for services or products is considered the main reason for market research.
-What value do your consumers put on your products is the main question that needs answering.
-A standard method to understand this is to expose people to a price and then ask if people would buy it or not—a technique commonly known as Gabor-Granger, which we will uncover in this article.
+What value your consumers put on your products is the main question that needs answering.
+A standard method to understand this is to expose people to a price and then ask if people would buy it or not—a technique commonly known as Gabor-Granger.

 How does the Gabor-Granger method work?